I recently had a full hysterectomy — at the age of 50.

 The Colace is a stool softener, so it takes 2 or 3 days to work.
 I used the Colace pills more as an ongoing constipation preventative until I no longer worried about straining or tearing any stitches.

 Once I had gone through all the pain pills (at 1 week post-op), I stopped taking the Milk of Magnesia and instead took the Colace with every big meal.
+It worked just enough to prevent straining, while still having solid BM’s.

 I kept the Milk of Magnesia in the fridge (even though they say you shouldn’t).
 It still worked — almost immediately — for me.